-6. Highland Furano: Viewing Lavender While Soaking in an Outdoor Hot Spring
+6. Highland Furano: Enjoy Hokkaido Lavender Fields While Soaking in an Outdoor Hot Spring

 How about soaking in an outdoor hot spring while looking at lavenders at the end of your trip?
 Head on over to Highland Furano, a 50-minute drive from Furano Jam Garden and about 20 minutes from JR Furano Station.

 These Hokkaido lavender fields are illuminated during mid-July, providing a view after sunset.